 I started doing research on fashion.
 How to put together outfits, what to combine with what, what style shoes went with what sweaters.

-I felt like I needed to relearn everything.
-Fashion had changed so much.
+I needed to relearn everything.
+And I needed big CLOSET MAKEOVER.
+Fashion had changed so much in a decade.
 Luckily we also had gone to Paris and Italy recently where the street fashion is absolutely on point and you can finally make sense of how everything should be put together.
 Because let’s face it, on some websites, I go to buy clothes and I leave more confused and dissatisfied than before.

 For my personal closet, I told myself I would only purchase the items that I truly loved.
 If I didn’t love an item I would return it.
 No questions about it.